Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 The Sustainable Watersheds Program promotes, restores, and maintains healthy local watersheds through collaborative community engagement and engaged scholarship.

-Penn State has water quality standards and guidelines for water discharges that follow EPA Clean Water Act standards.
+Yes, Penn State does has water quality standards and guidelines for water discharges that follow EPA Clean Water Act standards.
 In addition, the university has Pennsylvania Department of Environmental Protection National Pollutant Discharge Elimination System permitting for all discharges to the environment.
-In addition, we have a policy to not discharge any wastewater to any surface water body (since 1983, we spray apply all wastewater to a Living Filter to recharge the groundwater).

-The university Waste Reduction Task Force outlined an action plan in their 2019 Report.
+Yes, the university Waste Reduction Task Force has outlined an action plan in their 2019 Report.
 A primary recommendation they outlined is to encourage waste reduction across campus via reusable mugs, beverage cups, and other reusable food containers and to reduce single-use plastic bags.
+Reducing plastic bags on campus is listed as a priority.

 The university Recycling Policy establishes a Recycling and Reuse Policy with a targeted goal to develop and implement a policy that will promote waste reduction at the University to include recycling, reuse, composting, and green purchasing.